 Also known as the Durban Harbour, the Port of Durban is the largest and busiest shipping terminal in sub-Saharan Africa.
-It is South Africa's main cargo and container port, handling the largest volume of sea-going traffic of any port in Southern Africa.
-Ideally placed on major shipping routes and with excellent rail and road links, the Port plays an integral role in the country's economy.
-Occupying the natural expanse of Durban Bay, it covers an area of 18.5km2, with the water area ranging from 6.8km2 at low tide to 8.9km2 at high tide.
-The emerging Point waterfront development and central business district are situated to the north and northeast, Maydon Wharf to the west, the Bayhead ship repair area to the south, and the Bluff Peninsula to the southeast.
+It is South Africa's main cargo and container port handling the largest volume of sea-going traffic of any port in Southern Africa, Ideally placed on major shipping routes and with excellent rail and road links, the port plays an integral role in the country's economy.
+Occupying the natural expanse of Durban Bay, it covers an area of 18.5 km, with the water area ranging from 6.8km at low tide to 8.9 km at high tide.
+The emerging Point waterfront development and central business District are situated to the north and northeast, Maydon Wharf to the west, the Bayhead ship repair area to the south, and the Bluff Peninsula to the southeast.

-The Port is linked to the interior by the KZN rail corridor and the N3, as well as the R33, giving access to Gauteng and the Southern African hinterland.
+The port is linked to the interior by the KZN rail corridor and the N3, as well as the R33, giving rail access to Gauteng and the Southern African hinterland.
 There is an additional rail line, the North Coastline, that provides a connection to Richards Bay and the northern and eastern interior.
-The proximity of iLembe to the Port activities and the associated transport and logistics will produce economic spin-offs for the District.
+The proximity of iLembe to the port activities and the associated transport and logistics will produce economic spin-offs for the District.

-6. BUSINESS CONFIDENCE
+BUSINESS CONFIDENCE LEVELS

-Enterprise iLembe in partnership with the iLembe Chamber of Commerce, Industry and Tourism, collaborate to produce the iLembe Business Confidence Index (iBCI), aimed at providing a biannual picture of business confidence in the iLembe District, as well as an overall business outlook.
-The iBCl has historically been high, the decline in 2017 swiftly reversed before the current deterioration.
+Enterprise iLembe in partnership with the iLembe Chamber of Commerce, Industry and Tourism, collaborate to produce the iLembe Business Confidence Index (iBCI), aimed at providing a bi-annual picture of business confidence in the iLembe District, as well as an overall business outlook.